 In the colloquial, “We don’t need no stinkin’ brackets!”

 Which notation you use is a matter of personal preference.
 In this tutorial, we initially use brackets, since this notation is probably most comfortable for qbies coming from traditional programming.
-Experienced q programmers often use juxtaposition since it reduces notational density, although brackets can eliminate some parentheses.
+Experienced q programmers often use prefix syntax since it reduces notational density, although brackets can eliminate some parentheses.

-The find operator is (an overload of) dyadic
+The Find operator is (an overload of) binary

 ? that returns the index of the first occurrence of the right operand in the left operand.